rrazong/leaderz-backend/API.md

 ## Rate Limiting

 API endpoints are rate-limited to 100 requests per 15 minutes per IP address.

+## Tournament Numbers

+Tournament numbers are auto-incrementing integers starting from 1000.
+Each new tournament gets the next available number in sequence.

 ## WhatsApp Message Formats